 Nisqually Chief Leschi

-By the summer of 1856, the conflict in Western Washington had mostly subsided and Governor Stevens held the Fox Island Council with representatives of the Nisqually, Puyallup, White, and Green River Indians.
-At the meeting, Stevens agreed to changes in the Puyallup and Nisqually Reservations and the establishment of an additional reservation at Muckleshoot.
+Following outbreaks of violence and the Yakima War, Leschi was charged with the killings of two Washington Territorial Volunteers.
+By the summer of 1856, the conflict in Western Washington had mostly subsided.
+Governor Stevens held the Fox Island Council with representatives of the Nisqually, Puyallup, White, and Green River Indians.
+At the meeting, Stevens agreed to Puyallup and Nisqually Reservations changes and established an additional reservation at Muckleshoot.
 After making the concessions, Stevens asked for the capture of Chief Leschi.
-In the meantime, Leschi had made peace with the federal troops, and in return, he had been promised amnesty.
-However, Governor Stevens still wanted him brought in, and Leschi’s nephew, Sluggia helped to bring him in for a reward.
+In the meantime, Leschi had made peace with the federal troops and was promised amnesty in return.
+However, Governor Stevens still wanted him brought in, and Leschi’s nephew, Sluggia, helped bring him in for a reward.
 Sluggia promised Leschi that he would receive a fair hearing, and the chief was taken into custody by Indian agent Sidney Ford Jr. On November 14, 1856, the Indian agent turned him over to Governor Stevens, who promptly imprisoned him at Fort Steilacoom.
 Sluggia was given 50 blankets as payment for his treachery.

 Chief Leschi would be forced to stand trial for the murder of Abram Benton Moses and was hanged on February 19, 1858.
 In the meantime, Leschi’s loyal friend Wa he lut would hunt down Sluggia, finding him in October 1857.
 He shot Sluggia and rolled his body over the bluff near where Leschi would later be buried.
 Ironically, Leschi outlived his betrayer by five months.